autodesk-lifesciences/gc-gsl-editor/README.md

 ## Documentation

-To learn more about the Genotype Specification Language, you could look [here](https://github.com/Amyris/GSL/blob/master/README.md) and in [this forum post](https://forum.bionano.autodesk.com/t/extensions-genotype-specification-language-gsl/131).
+To learn more about the Genotype Specification Language, you could look at the documentation [here](https://geneticconstructor.readme.io/docs/genotype-specification-language) or in the GSL respository [here](https://github.com/Amyris/GSL/blob/master/README.md).

 ## Shortcuts
 * ```Alt + Space``` lists the available keywords, snippets and Genes.